-Supporting Israel’s emergency needs, including medical, health, ambulance and disaster service elements: Ambulances (Standard, Mobile Intensive Care Units — MICUs and Armored), Blood Bank, 100 permanent Emergency Medical Stations, and training in First Aid and CPR for all of Israel’s residents.

-What it says now | Supporting Israel’s emergency needs, including medical, health, ambulance and disaster service elements: Ambulances (Standard, Mobile Intensive Care Units — MICUs and Armored), Blood Bank, 166 Emergency Medical Stations, and training in First Aid and CPR for all of Israel’s residents.
+Supporting Israel’s emergency needs, including medical, health, ambulance and disaster service elements: Ambulances (Standard, Mobile Intensive Care Units — MICUs and Armored), Blood Bank, 166 Emergency Medical Stations, and training in First Aid and CPR for all of Israel’s residents.